per1234/esparto/README.md

 This is required due to a bug in the ESP8266 firmware which can (and frequently _does_) cause crash / reboot the first time (and only the first time) after a Serial flash upload.

 ...which brings us nicely on to:

-# Known Issues
-* This is major rewrite with major new functionality and a ".0" release - it has been compiled with diagnostics on.
-You may see some interesting mesages.
-Hopefully, you won't.
-* Depending on the speed of your browser and/or your network, it can take several attempts to load the webUI cleanly after first flash.
-All of the image graphics have a long cache period, so clearing your brower's cache frequently will make this matter worse.
-* The web UI has not been optimised for multiple viewers, so restrict yourself to a single browser.
-This will be enforced in a future release, but at the moment, opening two or more browers onto the same MCU will almost certainly crash it - but will also give inconsistent results.
-* Dynamic pin tab does not accurately re-set pin designations until the tab is exited.
-If multiple pins are to be added, you may need to click to another tab and then back to the pins tab keeps the pin designations "in step"

-# Common causes of error
-* not power-cycling the device 1st time after Serial flash
-* opening multiple browser windows on the same MCU (will be fixed in future release)
-* scheduling a task which takes longer to run than the timer tick, e.g. a task 1x per second that takes 1.2 sec to run
-* flashing an LED so ridiculously fast that it either leaves no time for Esparto to manage its affairs or prevents WiFi from running when it needs to
-* any use of `delay()` or messing with the watchdog _*in any way whatsoever*_: use timer functions!
-[Timers, task scheduling, configuration](../master/api_timer.md)
-* doing anything in a tight loop: use timer functions!
-[Timers, task scheduling, configuration](../master/api_timer.md)
-* entering wild values in MQTT commands or the web UI MQTT simulator.
-Much validation is already done, but I'm sure some enterprising soul will find a way to enter value that's so nuts no-one else could have ever sensibly predicted it...
-* mismatching format string specifiers with their data types in e.g. printf. printf("a string %s",integer)or printf("an integer %d","this will crash");
-* anything whihc allocates large chunks of free memory and does not rapidly release them

-The last point is very important.
-The ESP8266 does not have a lot of free heap at the best of times.
-The asyncWebserver library takes a fair chunk to process incoming http requests (more on this later in the advanced topics).
-The fact is that Esparto runs with about 20k free heap by the time your code comes around, and it is highly sensitive to low heap scenarios.
-Given that there is a threshhold below which the code will crash, Esparto puts a lot of effort into preventing it.
-The main technique is to abitrarily "chop" task out of the queue.
-Obviously yours get chopped first because Esparto may stop functioning correctly if it chops some of its own, but...sometimes it has to.
-The bottom line is that if yiur code chews up large lumps of heap, bad things are going to happen.

-As a developer you need to become very familiar with the webUI core processor or "gear" pane which shows the heap, the queue, the GPIO activity etc to warn you if your code starts misbehaving

 # Command and control
 While the primary source of control commands is likely to be MQTT, Esparto will function quite happily without MQTT as it has both a web UI whiach can control it graphically and REST-like interface that simulates MQTT.